jjasghar/algosec-chef/examples/README.md

   $ chef-client -z -o my_algosec::default
   ```

   * You'll see an error saying it can't find the correct cookbook.
 This is because we haven't told Chef where to find our cookbooks, and we haven't downloaded our cookbook dependencies (algosec).
-Fix this by creating a `knife.rb` file at `complete-example/.chef/knife.rb` and adding the needed configuration:
+Fix this by creating a `knife.rb` file at `algosec-chef-example/.chef/knife.rb` and adding the needed configuration:

   * Create the `.chef` folder:
     ```bash
     $ cd ../../
-    # (Now we're in complete-example)
+    # (Now we're in algosec-chef-example)
     $ mkdir .chef
     ```